pass-the-salt/2025/content/english/annual-report/_index.md

 - **Some would like to have multi-tracks to stay on topics they liked:** 👉️ Unfortunately, this is not aligned with the soul or mission of the event.
 Our goal is to build bridges between communities, and achieving this starts with listening to each other. :)
 - **Almost no vegan alternatives and no way to indicate rare allergies:** 👉️ While our breaks were more diverse than in previous years, and we provided fresh fruits for the first time, it remains challenging for us to fully address such specific dietary needs 😔.
 - **Switch from bottles to a water dispenser during breaks:** 👉️ This is a great suggestion.
 However, as everything onsite is provided (or not) by the university, we will need to work on this with them.
 It's a valuable idea—thank you!

+## Inclusion and safety

+No discrimination or incidents reported were rerorted.
+One person came to ask us questions about an aspect of their presentation and an aspect of their clothing (wearing a headscarf that could be associated with a political statement).
+At least one speaker included their pronouns (they/him) in their slides, so there are people who are concerned and seem to want to clarify this point (and be mindful of gender misgendering).
+Finally, plan for the inclusion of neurodivergent people by adapting certain spaces (we received a few reports of discomfort).

 ## Sponsors